 How to recover and regain your tone afterwards

 Recovery can be set back as baby’s needs tend to be priority number one.
 But a new mother quickly realises she has to expend some solid effort to help herself recover, because if there’s some damage, unfortunately, it doesn’t tend to ‘fix itself’ without attention.

-- and possibly (depending on the state of her pelvic floor) attend a specialised clinic or clinician, in order to heal and repair her pelvic floor and restore her bladder tone.
+- and possibly (depending on the state of her pelvic floor) – attend a specialised clinic or clinician, such as a ‘Women’s Physio’ in order to heal and repair her pelvic floor and restore her bladder tone.

-Taking care with some activities
+Take care with some activities

 - Yes it does take work and there’s plenty of good information and resources out there to help you with re-educating your body and keeping it all in good shape again.

 – it’s important to work the pelvic floor properly –